nerves-project/erlinit/README.md

     -t Print out when erlinit starts and when it launches Erlang (for benchmarking)
     -v Enable verbose prints

+## Rebooting or hanging when the Erlang VM exits

+When you're developing your app, it is useful to hang the platform when something bad happens in the Erlang VM.
+To do this, pass the `-h` option.
+In production, the desired behavior is usually to reboot.
+Rebooting is the default, but you can specify this explicitly by passing `-H` or `reboot-on-exit`.

 ## Read-only root file systems